davidwatkins73/notes/articles/intro.md

 Waltz, which was started as an open source system in 2015, is designed to address these issues.
 Its approach is to connect these data sets and open them up to all employees.
-By allowing employees to view, manipulate and modify the data we believe that we can greatly improve the current status quo of enterprise information management.
+By allowing employees to view, manipulate and modify or crowd source data capture, we believe that we can greatly improve the current status quo of enterprise information management.

 ## Overview